Rigorous theoretical constraint on constant negative EoS parameter $\omega$ and its effect for the late Universe: Scalar perturbations of FRW Universe

-Taking into account the expression \rf{2.13}, we get that in the right hand side of Eq. \rf{2.11} the second term is proportional to $1/a^4$ and should be dropped because we consider the nonrelativistic matter.
+Taking into account the expression \rf{2.13}, we get that in the right hand side of Eq. \rf{2.11} the second term is proportional to $1/a^4$ and should be dropped because we consider the nonrelativistic matter{\footnote{Radiation can be easily included in our scheme \cite{EZcosm2}.
+The simple analysis shows that this does not change all of the following results.}.
 This is the accuracy of our approach, i.e. for the terms of the form of $1/a^n$, we drop ones with $n\ge 4$ and leave terms with $n<4$.
 Obviously, $4+3\omega <4$ for $\omega <0$.
 Hence, we can draw the important conclusion regarding the purely homogeneous non-clustered quintessence/phantom fluids with $\delta p,\delta \varepsilon =0$.
 For these fluids, we arrive at a contradiction because in Eq. \rf{2.17} the right hand side is equal to zero while the left hand side is nonzero.
-Therefore, such fluids are forbidden.
-Quintessence and phantom should be capable of clustering.
+Therefore, such fluids are forbidden{\footnote{It can be easily realized that the homogeneous solution $\delta\varepsilon =0$, $\varphi =0$ is forbidden because it contradicts Eq. \rf{2.14}.
+The point is that the standard matter density perturbations $\delta T^0_0$ defined in Eq. \rf{2.11} are supposed to be nonzero.
+In other words, we consider the Universe filled with inhomogeneously distributed galaxies, groups and clusters of galaxies.
+The presence of these inhomogeneities results in nonzero perturbations of the 00 component of the corresponding energy-momentum tensor \cite{EZcosm1}.}}.
+The considered perfect fluid (quintessence, phantom or frustrated network of topological defects) should be capable of clustering.
 In the papers \cite{quintess3,SWZ}, it was also pointed out that the quintessence has to be inhomogeneous.
-For inhomogeneous quintessence/phantom we get from Eq. \rf{2.17} that \be{2.18} \delta\varepsilon= -\frac{1+\omega}{c^2\omega}\varepsilon_0\frac{a_0^{3+3\omega}}{a^{4+3\omega}}\varphi\, . \ee It is worth noting that in our model neither the nonrelativistic gravitational potential $\Phi \sim 1/a$ nor the quintessence/phantom density contrast $\delta\varepsilon/\overline \varepsilon \sim 1/a$ diverge with time (with the scale factor $a$) in spite of the negative sign of the ratio $\delta p/\delta \varepsilon$ which is often treated as the speed of sound squared.
-Substituting \rf{2.18} into \rf{2.14}, we obtain within our accuracy
+For the inhomogeneous perfect fluid we get from Eq. \rf{2.17} that \be{2.18} \delta\varepsilon= -\frac{1+\omega}{c^2\omega}\varepsilon_0\frac{a_0^{3+3\omega}}{a^{4+3\omega}}\varphi\, . \ee Substituting \rf{2.18} into \rf{2.14}, we obtain within our accuracy